 A Strategy document outlining strategies and objectives that need to be implemented to ensure viability of the airport was produced and it is the yardstick according to which progress and achievements made are measured.
-The airport then commenced with the handling of commercial flights daily between Virginia Airport in Durban to Ulundi, and flights to Oribi Airport in Pietermaritzburg in 2012, with a view to stimulating both business and tourism growth in the district.
-To sustain the facility, the KZN Provincial Government has extended to the Zululand District Municipality (owner and operator of the facility) a grant of R 30 Million for Airport Development (upgrades and rehabilitation).
+In the past the district-run airport operated commercial flights daily between Virginia Airport in Durban to Ulundi, and flights to Oribi Airport in Pietermaritzburg, with a view to stimulating both business and tourism growth in the district.
+The operations were fully funded by the municipality.
+However these were discontinued in 2015/16 due to financial viability.